papr8ka/-lwjgl-basics-wiki/Home.md

 ### OpenGL & GLSL Tutorials

-This is a series of tutorials aimed at LWJGL and LibGDX devs looking to learn more about OpenGL, shaders and the programmable pipeline.

-The tutorial series uses the lwjgl-basics API to reduce clutter and keep things readable.
-However, many lessons include "Under the Hood" sections, which go into more detail on the specific OpenGL calls required to set up the various wrapper objects (e.g. Texture, Game, etc).
+These tutorials are specific to LWJGL devs.
+They use the lwjgl-basics API to reduce clutter and minimize GL boilerplate.
+Each of the [Shaders](wiki/Shaders) tutorials includes a LibGDX port.

 * [Display Creation](wiki/Display)
 * [OpenGL Textures](wiki/Textures)